Someday, your name will be hailed as the one who changed a life. Here’s why everything you do in children’s ministry everyday matters — a lot!

 Hal Irvine, a man from the small church I attended, visited me every day when I was in the hospital at age 16.
 One day, he pulled up a chair, and asked, “Craig, if you were to die tonight and God asked you why he should let you into heaven, what would you say?”

 He didn’t give me the answer, and I didn’t know it.
 When I got out of the hospital, I wrote down that question and took it to church.
 When I found Mr. Irvine, he and Phil Wagner (who’s now my father-in-law), shared the gospel with me.
-I became a Christian that day, and my life was radically changed.
+I became a Christian that day, and it radically changed my life.

-Craig Jutila is a children’s pastor at Saddleback Church in California.
+Craig Jutila is a children’s ministry pastor at Saddleback Church in California.